Cyberflashing laws: the act is finally set to be made a crime in England and Wales as part of the Online Safety Bill

-The move – which will criminalise the act of using peer-to-peer wifi networks such as AirDrop to send unsolicited pictures of someone’s genitals – will see cyberflashing added to the Online Safety Bill, alongside other wide-ranging reforms designed at keeping people safe on the internet.
+Back in March 2022, it was announced that cyberflashing was finally set to become a crime in England and Wales under new laws.
+The move – which is set to criminalise the act of using peer-to-peer wifi networks, such as AirDrop, to send unsolicited pictures of someone’s genitals – saw cyberflashing added to the Online Safety Bill, alongside other wide-ranging reforms designed at keeping people safe on the internet.

 According to The Times, this means that cyberflashing could carry a similar punishment to crimes such as upskirting – meaning perpetrators could be put on the sex offenders register and face up to two years in prison.